MaximosSarmpas/Max-Weather-Dashboard/README.md

   As a traveler I want to see the weather outlook for multiple cities so that I could plan a trip accordingly

   ## Installation
+  NO installation needs

   ## Usage
+  Enter the name of the City and click serch button

   ## Tests
+  NO testing needs

   ## Contributing
   Any contributors are welcome